 In their day-to-day work, marine engineers create system layouts and other schematics to design new naval vehicles.
 They also inspect marine equipment to ensure it is functioning as expected.
 Other professionals oversee the testing, installation, and repair of ships to comply with safety standards.

 Marine engineers typically work for shipbuilding firms to design passenger ships, inflatable boats, rowboats, sailboats, and aircraft carriers.

 Others work for the government to design boats for the Army, Navy, and Coast Guard.
 Besides boats and ships, naval engineers can work on a variety of projects, from submarines to offshore oil rigs.

 Designing safe and effective ships requires knowledge from a wide range of engineering fields.
 Marine engineers must earn a bachelor’s degree in marine engineering or a related field to learn the necessary background information and skills.
 While in classes, students will study calculus, physics, computer-aided design, fluid mechanics, material science, and many other subjects.

 The best marine engineering programs will have dedicated resources and experiences for the field.
 Many include time onboard a ship so students can gain the appropriate hands-on abilities.

 In order to be a successful marine engineer, undergraduates must develop communication, ingenuity, and problem-solving skills.

-For students interested in naval engineering, here are the ten best marine engineering schools in the nation.
+For students interested in naval engineering, here are 10 of the best marine engineering schools in the nation.